joj-macho/joj-macho.github.io/tutorials/python/python-pygame.md

 permalink: /workspace/python/python-pygame
 ---

 Welcome to the world of game development in Python with Pygame!
 This tutorial is your gateway to creating engaging and interactive games.
 Whether you're a beginner or an experienced developer, Pygame offers a versatile and accessible framework for turning your game ideas into reality.
-Let's embark on this exciting journey together.
+Let's get started.

 ## Getting Started with Pygame <hr>
    - Overview of Pygame.